-Gum recession is no fun thing.
+Gum recession certainly isn’t fun.
 As a matter of fact, it’s quite the opposite—it’s incredibly unpleasant.
-When you have receding gums, you’re usually plagued with red, achy gums that bleed when you brush and floss them.
+When you have receding gums, you usually experience with red, achy gums that bleed when you brush and floss them.
 And because you’ve got exposed teeth roots, you can expect a constant soreness and sensitivity around the area.
 But what causes gum recession, anyway?

 Well, several things.
 Gum recession—also known as gingival recession—can occur when your oral bacteria accumulate to a certain extent.
-Those who also regularly brush their teethe rigorously with hard-bristled toothbrushes are also likely to have this problem.
+Those who also regularly brush their teeth vigorously with hard-bristled toothbrushes are also likely to have this problem.

-That being said, why do these things cause receding gums in the first place?
-And what can be done to stop the gingival recession?
+That being said, why do these things trigger receding gums in the first place?
+And what can one do to stop the gingival recession?

 Before we delve into what causes receding gums, we should first ask why the gingival recession occurs in the first place.
 Basically, when your gum tissue and underlying bone is thin enough, the gums pull back under strain.
 Because the gums are in a fragile place, any sustained pressure—such as aggressive brushing and bruxism—could cause it to recede further.

 Aside from this, the gums may naturally recede as a result of its placement.
-If the gum tissue is located in a place where the tooth is tilted, leading the gums to retreat.
+If the gum tissue is in a place where a tooth is tilted, this causes the gums to retreat.

 Now that we know why gum recession happens, it’s a little clearer what the next steps you need to take to prevent it from happening.
 But not all cases of gingival recession are the same.
 Because of this, the way you treat your receding gums might vary.